Skip navigation

 About

-This working group will explore community-engaged pedagogy as a transformative approach to humanities education.
-We will focus on methodologies that integrate experiential learning, civic engagement, and collaborative community scholarship.
+This working group explores community-engaged pedagogy as a transformative approach to humanities education.
+We focus on methodologies that integrate experiential learning, civic engagement, and collaborative community scholarship.

 Open to New People